 Contact Seeta Eye Centers to Learn More

 PRK and LASIK are both exceptional services that can provide lasting freedom from prescription eyewear.
 The best way to learn which may be right for your needs is by calling Seeta Eye Centers at 845-454-1025 to schedule a consultation with one of our board-certified ophthalmologists.
-We maintain offices in Fishkill and Poughkeepsie.
+We maintain offices in Yorktown and Poughkeepsie.
 We welcome patients from all surrounding areas.